Victoria Research Web

 General resources

 London is notoriously expensive, and has become even more so in recent years.
-For Americans, the decline in the value of the dollar versus the pound over the past ten years and more has made Britain one of the most difficult destinations to afford, though that may be changing.
-In any event, there are a lot more cheap, clean, comfortable places to stay there than most people think, giving researchers on a budget a fairly extensive range of options.
+Still, there are a lot more cheap, clean, comfortable places to stay there than most people think, giving researchers on a budget a fairly extensive range of options.

 Bear in mind, however, that "budget" travel can mean very different things to different people.
 How much money you have available for the trip, what time of year you can go, how long you can stay, whether you're staying alone or with other people, where in the UK you need to be, and, finally, how much space and comfort you consider minimally acceptable in a lodging, will all play a part in determining whether a particular option will suit your needs.
-If you can only manage a short visit during the summer and you're working at the British Library, £30 a night for a nearby dorm room with breakfast might seem like a pretty good deal, whereas a grad student staying for a number of weeks might be horrified at the prospect of lodging anywhere that costs more than £100 a week.
 Where one researcher might find dormitory life so noisy and uncomfortable that it's worth finding ways to compress the length of the research trip itself so as to afford a more tourist-oriented hotel room or B&B, another may feel that the inconveniences of a youth hostel are a small price to pay for making possible a few more precious days in the archive.
-Whatever your requirements, you can be sure of finding something suitable if you start early enough and look hard enough.
+Whatever your requirements, you can be sure of finding something suitable if you start early and look hard enough.

 For Britain generally, listings of hostels and bed-and-breakfasts feature rooms ranging from bunk-bed grungy to quaintly comfortable at widely varying rates.
 The spread of American-style chains like Travel Inn, Travelodge, and Premiere Travel Inn, as well as that of the French-based Ibis, has been a boon for tourist travelers.
 After several rate increases in recent years, however--most are over £100 a night for a single--they can no longer be considered practical budget accommodation for researchers, however reasonable they might seem by London tourist standards.

 Among online guides, Smooth Hound's hotel database, which covers all of the UK, is worth a browse, as is Budget Travel's collection of links to budget accommodations around Britain.
 Booking at the last minute, while not usually recommended, is hard to avoid sometimes and can even come with distinct advantages if you book through LateRooms for the best price.
 For London, have a look at Time Out's hotel suggestions (scroll down under each neighborhood to find the cheap ones), and browse the extensive descriptions in the LondonNet guide to selected B&Bs.
-Links to a number of budget hotels in London (and a few more expensive ones) can be found on the LSE Guide; see below for a more detailed guide to staying in London on a budget.
+See below for a more detailed guide to staying in London on a budget.
 There are often bargains to be found by way of flat-shares and the like; if this appeals to you, check out the latest classifieds in LOOT or TNT (look for the "accommodation noticeboard").
 Some travelers have had good luck bidding on lodging through services like Priceline; depending on the season and the tactic (study up on the bidding process at BiddingForTravel), you may be able to wrangle a relatively luxurious hotel room for the price of a modest B&B. Finally, don't overlook Gumtree, a UK-based classifieds service that's a better place than Craigslist to check for leads on "holiday rentals."

 Before you book any unfamiliar hotel or B&B, it's a good idea to check the archives of the Fodor's forum (under "Europe") to see what experience others may have had with it.
 Most places are reasonably clean and well-run, but there are always a few that should be avoided.